causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 }
 ```

-After additional testing and going through the InputEvent specs in [W3C](https://www.w3.org/TR/input-events-1/) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/InputEvent/inputType), I concluded that the fix is acceptable (barring some edge cases, maybe?):
+After additional testing and going through the InputEvent specs in [W3C](https://www.w3.org/TR/input-events-1/) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/InputEvent/inputType), I concluded that the fix is acceptable for our current userbase.

-- With autocompletion enabled, it uses the event `insertCompositionText`
-- Normal typing uses the event `insertText`
-- Pasting in the input uses the event `insertFromPaste`
-- Deletion uses events with the `delete` prefix

 ## Using inputmode for a better fix